radiusmethod/socketzero-marketplace-offering/README_AWS_CONSOLE.md

 **SSH Connection Issues:**
 - Verify your IP is allowed in security group rules (port 22)
 - Check key pair permissions: `chmod 400 your-key-pair.pem`
-- Use correct username: `ec2-user` for SocketZero AMI, `ubuntu` for Ubuntu
+- Use correct username: `ubuntu` for SocketZero AMI, `ubuntu` for Ubuntu test server
 - For web server access, SSH through receiver instance (bastion host)
 - Ensure you're using the correct key pair file that matches what you selected during instance launch